BrentM/shibr/README.md

   * Fetching all the breed image URLs each page load isn't a good solution for several reasons.
 Waffle does a solid job of storing images and it would be reasonable to fetch breed images, store the reference in the DB, resize them to thumbs, store them to S3, and serve them direct to speed everything up.
 Our standard Server caching may be enough for this depending on our setup...
   * Our default caching might mess with the randomness of our dogs.
 Should test/verify that we are caching this so we still are getting random dogs and not just hitting cache.
   * Tests are a mess - most are easily cleaned up.
 New tests will be needed for the dogceo API to make sure we have the error handling right in particular.
   * Dog history is oldest first which is probably backwards for what the user will want to see.
 No limit on results shown which will be a problem eventually.
+  * Adding documentation blocks would be quite helpful if this is going to be maintained.